Send new Resource Lists to the Library

 - Indicate readings for which you would like the Library to try to source a copyright-compliant digitisation.
 Include chapter details and page numbers.

-- Indicate any titles that are key texts these are texts for which are core to your teaching and for which a digital verison is essential.
-The Library may be able to take extra steps to source a digital copy (more information above).
+- You may identify one ‘key text’ per course.
+A 'key text' is defined as being core to your teaching and for which a digital verison is essential.
+The Library may be able to take extra steps to source a digital copy, however, this is not guaranteed.
+Additional key texts may be identified for indisciplinary courses.

 - State clearly if you do not want the most recent edition available added to the list.